(Absent Periods; Absent Menses)

 Tests may include the following:

-Blood work to determine hormone levels
+- Blood work to determine hormone levels

-Chromosome test to determine if any abnormalities exist
+- Chromosome test to determine if any abnormalities exist

-Progestin challenge test (taking progestogen for 7-10 days to trigger bleeding in order to determine if lack of estrogens is responsible for amenorrhea)
+- Progestin challenge test (taking progestogen for 7-10 days to trigger bleeding in order to determine if lack of estrogens is responsible for amenorrhea)